jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 While much of Twitter metadata is dynamic in nature, changing tweet-by-tweet, other metdata can change more slowly or stay completely static for long periods of time.
 Twitter user accounts (stored in the 'Actor' object in the Activity Stream format) provides good examples of both 'static' and 'slow' metadata.
 An actor's numeric ID and account creation time will never change.
 Their account-level language, timezone, location, display and handle names may rarely change.
 Meanwhile their status, followers and friends counts will surely change over time.

-Here are some examples that generally fall into these three categories:
+Here are some example attributes that generally fall into these three categories:

 * Mostly Dynamic:
      * Tweet body, published time and link.